Embedded Visual Prompt Tuning: More Results and Details

 Our experimental setups are consistent with MedFMC Challenge~\cite{grand} and MedFMC dataset~\cite{wang2023medfmc}.
 Although Wang et al.~\cite{wang2023medfmc} conducted extensive experiments, they did not provide results on mainstream architectures such as ViT.
-We run the fine-tuning experiments using ViT(ViT-Base/16) on the three medical image datasets.
-In our experiments, the fine-tuning is performed as linear probing, i.e., only tuning the classifier (fully connected) layers since the parameters in the representation layers are also frozen for the few-shot baseline methods.
-Common data augmentation tricks, i.e., random crop, resize, and horizontal flip, are adopted.
-The cross-entropy loss is employed as the loss function for the multi-class classification of ColonPath dataset, while the binary cross-entropy loss is computed for the multi-label classification of the remaining two datasets, i.e., ChestDR and Endo.
-The model parameters (except the fully connected classifier layer) are initialized by the ImageNet pre-trained model weights and frozen during the tuning.
+We run the fine-tuning experiments using ViT(ViT-Base/16).
 The ViT model is optimized with an initial learning rate of 6e-4.
-We trained these classification models on a single NVIDIA A100 for 20 epochs at a batch size of 4, using the framework of MMClassification~\cite{Mmclassification}.
+These classification models are trained on a single NVIDIA A100 for 20 epochs with a batch size of 4, employing the MMClassification framework~\cite{Mmclassification}.

 \paragraph{\textbf{EPT}} We utilize the validation set of each dataset to determine the optimal prompt length $d_p$.
 The prompt length represents the exclusive hyperparameter of the EPT approach that we adjust.
 For Transformer-based models, we consider the range of values for prompt length as [5, 10, 20, 50, 100, 200, 400, 600].
 For the ViT architecture, we set the prompted layers to 'DEEP', which means prompts are used in all layers.